-- The Macmillan Support Line (0808 808 00 00).
+- The Macmillan Support Line.
 We have interpreters, so you can speak to us in your language.
 Just tell us, in English, the language you want to use.
 We can answer medical questions, give you information about financial support, or talk to you about your feelings.
-The phone line is open 7 days a week, 8am to 8pm. - The Macmillan website (macmillan.org.uk).
-Our site has lots of English information about cancer and living with cancer.
+Just call 0808 808 00 00 (7 days a week, 8am to 8pm). - The Macmillan website.
+Visit macmillan.org.uk for lots of English information about cancer and living with cancer.
 There is more information in other languages at macmillan.org.uk/translations - Information and support services.
 At an information and support service, you can talk to a cancer support specialist and get written information.
 Find your nearest centre at macmillan.org.uk/informationcentres or call us.
-Your hospital might have a centre. - Local support groups At a support group you can talk to other people affected by cancer.
+Your hospital might have a centre. - Local support groups.
+At a support group you can talk to other people affected by cancer.
 Find a group near you at macmillan.org.uk/supportgroups or call us. - Macmillan Online Community You can also talk to other people affected by cancer online at macmillan.org.uk/community

-More information in [language]
+More information in your language

-We have information in [language] about these topics:
+We have information in your language about these topics:

-Types of cancer Coping with cancer

-Breast cancer If you're diagnosed with cancer - A quick guide

-Large bowel cancer Claiming benefits

-Lung cancer Eating problems and cancer

-Prostate cancer End of life

-Treatments Financial support - benefits

-Financial support - help with costs

-Chemotherapy Healthy eating

-Radiotherapy Tiredness (fatigue) and cancer

-Surgery Side effects of cancer treatment

-What you can do to help yourself
+Types of cancer Coping with cancer • If you are diagnosed with cancer - A quick guide Breast cancer Large bowel cancer Cancer and coronavirus Claiming benefits when you have cancer Lung cancer Prostate cancer Eating problems and cancer End of life Treatments Healthy eating Chemotherapy • Side effects of cancer treatment Radiotherapy • Tiredness (fatique) and cancer Surgery What you can do to help yourself